-Antelope combines an On-Board Computer (OBC) and a Data Processing Unit (DPU).
-It is the powerful heart of the satellite, responsible for satellite control and essential task performance such as communication handling, monitoring the satellite’s subsystems, handling the classic Fault Detection, Isolation and Recovery (FDIR) mechanism and performing planned tasks.
+Antelope has two versions and can work as an On-Board Computer (OBC) with an optional Data Processing Unit (DPU) or as a DPU payload module.
+OBC is the powerful heart of the satellite, responsible for satellite control and basic task performance such as communication handling, monitoring the satellite’s subsystems, handling the classic Fault Detection, Isolation and Recovery (FDIR) mechanism and performing planned tasks.

-Thanks to the powerful (160 GOPS) FPGA system it can also handle complicated on-board data processing tasks enabling Earth Observation (EO), telecommunication and other demanding data processing applications.
+Thanks to the powerful FPGA system (160 GOPS) DPU can also handle complicated on-board data processing tasks enabling Earth Observation (EO), telecommunication and other demanding data processing applications.

-The On-Board Computer PC-104 form factor, based on Hercules RM57 expanded with 8 or 16 MiB of MRAM and 4 or 8 GiB of NAND Flash memory
+The On-Board Computer PC-104 form factor, based on Hercules RM57 expanded with 8 or 16 MB of MRAM and 4 or 8 GB of NAND Flash memory

-The Data Processing Unit module supports the calculations with Zynq Ultrascale+ MPSoC, expanded with 8 GiB of DDR4 and 8 GiB of NAND Flash
+The Data Processing Unit module supports the calculations with Zynq Ultrascale+ MPSoC expanded with 8 GB of DDR4 and 4 GB of NAND Flash

 Antelope is part of the Smart Mission Ecosystem – hardware, software, and AI-powered algorithms designed to complete your mission.